MicrosoftDocs/power-pages-docs/power-pages-docs/security/security-scan.md

 ---
-title: Overview of the Security workspace
+title: Run security scan (preview)
 description: Learn how to use the Data workspace.
 author:
 ms.topic: conceptual